 You can count on the digits of your hands and feet how many people are born to be royals.
 That means royalty is confined to one of the most exclusive clubs in the world.
 But that doesn’t mean everyday people like you and I can’t enjoy what it’s like to receive royal treatment.

 Established at the turn of this century, Royal Vegas rolls out its red carpet to Aotearoa New Zealand gamblers to experience that regal feeling while having the time of their life in sorting out where the kings, queens, jacks, and aces should be stacked to improve your chances of boosting profits.

-To most Kiwis, the number MGA/B2C/167/2008 will mean nothing but its Royal Vegas licence from the Malta Gaming Authority.
+Royal Vegas holds a licence from the Alderney Gambling Control Commission.
 It’s the online operator’s peace of mind to its millions of global followers of its legitimacy.
-That Royal Vegas is value for money comes from its subscription of eCOGRA that, in turn, rubberstamps the online casino operator’s transparency as a safe and caring provider.
+That Royal Vegas is value for money comes from its subscription to eCOGRA that, in turn, rubberstamps the online casino operator’s transparency as a safe and caring provider.

 With more than 700 games tucked away in its catalogue, Royal Vegas offers Kiwi gamers mind-boggling choices to play on desktops and mobile devices.
 The games include baccarat, blackjacks, craps, poker, pokies, progressive jackpots, and roulette.
 The online casino sprinkles spice to its selection menu with film and TV-themed titles such as Game of Thrones™, Jurassic Park™, and Tomb Raider™.